Ostomies Are Life-Savers

-October 5th is Ostomy Awareness Day.
+October 3 is Ostomy Day.
 We're spreading awareness of the life-saving benefits of ostomies for people living with bladder cancer!

 What is an ostomy?

 An ostomy is a bag, or "pouch" that collects urine outside of the body.
 People with high-risk or invasive bladder cancer may need to have a type of surgical treatment called a radical cystectomy.
 A radical cystectomy is a procedure where the surgeon removes the entire bladder, and creates a new way for urine to exit the body through an opening called a stoma, or urostomy.
 The urine flows into an ostomy bag.

 An ostomy bag is typically located outside of the body on the lower left or right side, between the navel and hip.
 The surgery is life-changing, but after a period of adjustment, many people express gratitude about their ostomies and their "second chance at life."

 Do you live with an ostomy?
 Join the discussion!

 My One Year “Stomaversary” and 8 Tips for Living with a Urostomy

 Well, it’s official; I have had my life-saving stoma for an entire year now.
 Within 2 weeks of my diagnosis, my oncologists and surgeons knew I needed to have my bladder out...
 READ MORE

 Life with a Stoma is Still a Great Life

 Here at BladderCancer.net, we strive to share as many perspectives as possible with our community about life with bladder cancer.
 We sat down with Alan, a bladder cancer survivor and a pillar of support in the bladder cancer online community, to ask him about his cancer treatments...
 READ MORE